-During the Covid pandemic, I have had so many magical mornings at the Tunnel Temple in Chiang Mai, Wat Umong.
+During the Covid pandemic, I had many magical mornings at the Tunnel Temple in Chiang Mai, Wat Umong.
 The short walk through the small woods, the early sounds of a tropical morning, the moss on the wall, the maze of the tunnel system and the smile of the Buddha.

-The most famous statue has an inscription text explaining at least where it was found and what style it is.
-The sandstone Buddha as well as the figures we can see here were made between 1400 – 1550 AD in the Phayao style.
+The most famous statue has an inscription text illustrating where it was found and its style.
+The sandstone Buddha and the figures we can see here were made between 1400 – 1550 AD in the Phayao style.
 They were brought here from 1968 to 1970 from abandoned monasteries in Phayao province.
-However, Thai people wouldn’t bring Buddha statues that they find a home.
+However, Thai people wouldn’t get Buddha statues to find a home.
 It is an obvious way to bring bad luck to yourself.
 So religious items will be brought to the temple.

-When I am in a temple I often reflect on the smile and the face of the Buddha.
+When I am in a temple, I often reflect on the smile and the face of the Buddha.
 Where his facial impression comes from.
 Is the smile representing inner harmony?
 The true happiness of not only making peace with himself but also the rest of the world?
-The Swiss artist Alice Boner that lived in Varanasi for 50 years meant that Buddha statues were “visual aids”, clearly said “focusing points for the spirit”.
+The Swiss artist Alice Boner that lived in Varanasi for 50 years, meant that Buddha statues were “visual aids”, clearly said “focusing points for the spirit”.

-Actually, the Buddha wasn’t depicted in human form until after 6 centuries of his death.
-Buddhism was represented by the Buddhas footprint, a Ficus Religious Bodhi tree, a parasol or a stupa for instance.
-It was never easy in early Buddhism that looked at art as worldly and a sign of luxury to give a face to the Buddha.
-Also adding to the fact that he wasn’t considered to be a god.
+The Buddha wasn’t depicted in human form until six centuries after death.
+Buddhism was represented by the Buddhas footprint, a Ficus Religious Bodhi tree, a parasol or a stupa.
+It was never easy in early Buddhism that looked at art as worldly and a sign of luxury to give a face to the Buddha—also adding to the fact that he wasn’t considered a god.
 Then, early signs of the Buddha in human form is found in caves paintings or on minted coins.

 These Buddhas , unlike those of Gandhara, are of fuller body, with soft Indian bellies.
 They look less vain and haughty than the Gandhara Buddhas, and their faces possess a deep sympathy -that hint of a smile, as sorrowful and knowing an emotion as has ever been expressed in stone.How the Buddha Got his Face.
 Aatish Taseer, New York Times.